Kojetín: History

 According to legends, origins of Kojetín can be traced to the times of Samo's Empire.
 The town is said to receive its name after Samo's legendary son Kojata, who founded a settlement named Kojata, later Kojetín.
 In fact, it was probably not founded until the 12th or 13th century.
 The first written mention of Kojetín is from 1233.

 Until the Hussite Wars, Kojetín was owned by the Diocese of Prague.
 After the wars, it was acquired by Jiří of Sternberg.
 Until the 18th century, it was gradually owned by several aristocratic families.
-The town achieved the most significant development during the reign of the Pernštejn family.
-In 1720 it returned to the property of the Diocese of Prague.
+The town achieved the most significant development during the rule of the Pernštejn family.
+In 1720, it returned to the property of the Diocese of Prague.

 Demographics

+Transport

+The D1 motorway from Brno to Ostrava passes through the southern part of the municipal territory.

+Kojetín is located on two important railway lines: Brno–Ostrava–Bohumín and Olomouc–Vyškov.
+A railway line of local importance also leads from Kojetín to Holešov.